Table of Contents

 Endless Post

-Engineers, scientists and inventor petroleum worked out the principles of organic chemistry and chemical engineering in the 19th century, before the modern theories of atomic bonding were established.
-They w worked systematically and scientifically with coal tar, coal oil, petroleum, and other raw or processed material to get fuels, dyes, detergents, solvents, lubricants and pharmaceuticals.
+Engineers and scientists worked out many principles and applications of organic chemistry and chemical engineering in the 19th century, before the modern theories of atomic bonding were established and before the periodic table of elements and other fundamental theories of physics and chemistry were articulated.

 Bicycle Drive Trains